alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 [('sides', 4), ('colour', 'red'), ('sides', 5), ('colour', 'blue')]
 ```

-We could also use the [multidict library][multidict] to get a dict-like data structure, but which supports multiple values per key.
+We could also use the [multidict library][multidict] to get a dict-like data structure which supports multiple values per key.
 This is based on HTTP headers and URL query strings, two environments where it's common to have multiple values for a single key:

 ```pycon